 HCD will spend 100 percent of the 2023 CDBG-DR allocation in the HUD MID areas.
-The MHU must have been damaged or destroyed as a result of the qualifying disaster and located in the MID counties.
+The MHUs must have been damaged or destroyed as a result of the qualifying disaster and located in mobilehome parks in the MID counties.